Fitness Equipment Reviews

 Workout Programs

-If you’re already pretty motivated, or you want to plug into your iPad and watch Game of Thrones while you’re burning those calories, then preset workout programs may not matter to you.
+If you’re already pretty motivated, or you want to plug into your iPad and watch Game of Thrones while burning those calories, then preset workout programs may not matter.

 Are you ready to look at and evaluate the best elliptical machines?
 Let’s get started!

-The Bowflex M8 promises a challenging workout even for people who are in ridiculous shape.
-This is the latest model and based off the previous M7 Max Trainer.
+The Bowflex M9 promises a challenging workout, even for people who are in excellent shape.
+This is the latest model and is based off the previous M8 Max Trainer.

-It comes with 20 levels of computer-controlled resistance so that you can adapt the session to your needs, and 11 workout programs, including power interval, 7-minute interval, and 14-minute interval.
-It’s jam-packed with features.
+It comes with 20 levels of computer-controlled resistance so that you can adapt the session to your needs.
+Most Bowflex fitness machines come with their built-in JRNY® experience -- membership required.

 While the average elliptical trainer has moving handles so you can get an upper-body workout while on the machine, the Boxflex’s armbars are more effective than those on traditional machines, and it also comes equipped with high-quality ergonomic grips.